KimiaMohsenian/KimiaMohsenian.github.io/index.md

 # About Me

-I recently recieved my bachelor's in Electrical Engineering (Communications Systems subfield) from Sharif University of technology, Tehran, Iran.
+I recently recieved my bachelor's in Electrical Engineering (Communications Systems subfield) from Sharif University of Technology, Tehran, Iran.

-I wish to pursue my education either in communications engineering or computer science and am looking for relevant positions in Germany.
+I wish to pursue my educations either in communications engineering or computer science and am looking for relevant positions in Germany.

 # Research Interests